Amer-Alkrm/user-api/README.md

 # To run this project on your machine follow these instructions:
 1) Open your terminal from the user-api folder where the Dockerfile exists.
 2) Incase docker was not running on your system write the following command: `systemctl start docker`
-3) To start dotdocker write: "dotdocker start" if u were using linux and needed permission write "sudo dotdocker start"
+3) To start dotdocker write: `dotdocker start` if u were using linux and needed permission write `sudo dotdocker start`
-4) Now to build and install the required files for this project: "docker-compose build user-api-service"
+4) Now to build and install the required files for this project: `docker-compose build user-api-service`
-5) after successfully building this project, you can run it on your machine using the following command: "docker-compose up user-api-service"
+5) after successfully building this project, you can run it on your machine using the following command: `docker-compose up user-api-service`
 6) Congratulations, you have the project running on your machine.
-Now all you have to do to use it is to go to the following URL in your browser: "http://userapi.docker/docs"
+Now all you have to do to use it is to go to the following URL in your browser: `http://userapi.docker/docs`

 If you want to make sure all the services is up and running with no problems using pytest run the following command in the terminal:
-"docker-compose run --rm user-api-test"
+`docker-compose run --rm user-api-test`